john-on-git/openglasteroids/OpenGLSpaceGame/Docs/notes.md

 	- Should really just use inheritance to get the funcitonality of different object types, composition system rn is rubbish.

 - Freetype for text rendering?
+	- TODO
+		1. Render anything 2d on screen.
+DONE
+			1. ISSUE: ftMainFont->glyph->bitmap.buffer is nullptr.
+CAUSE: was not calling FT_Render_Glyph
+			2. ISSUE: crashes in Texture constructor.
+Probably because the bitmap is in the wrong format.
+CAUSE: old logic free'd the bitmap, causes a stack free bc it's no longer a pointer
+			3. ISSUE: doesn't crash but nothing renders.
+Prob an issue with the vert shader, or rendering something really wacky bc of the bitmap format.
+CAUSE: 2d text shader was not being used.
+		2. Position it.
+DONE
+		3. Render one character.
+			1. ISSUE: it's all corrupt, straight out of freetype.
+		4. Render a string of characters.

 - Actual Requirements.
 	- Constant 144fps on my machine.
 	- Main Menu.